Welcome to Kestrel class

 This half term, we will be evaluating websites and using our research skills to find out more about the Victorians.

 From Tuesday 14th January, we are being taught Hockey by John, an experienced Hockey player and coach.
 Please make sure you have your PE kit in school, including a jumper to keep warm!

 Our Art project this term is centred around the French Neo-impressionist artist Georges Seurat.

 Seurat was most famous for his unique style of painting, in which he used dots of colour to bring scenes to life - this was named 'Pointillism'.
 Below, you will see the picture we studied in our first session, 'La Grande Jatte'.
 How has Seurat created the impression of shade?
 What differences do you notice across the painting in the way the dots have been used?

-In PSHE, our unit of learning is called 'Celebrating Difference'.
-In RE we are continuing to learn about Christianity and in Spanish we are learning how to describe using colours and how to use grammatical structures to create descriptive sentences.
+In PSHE, our unit of learning is called 'Dreams and Goals'.
+In RE we are learning about Judaism and in Spanish we are learning how to use grammatical structures to create sentences.